 In this document, the fundamental concepts of mg are explained.
-The document itself also serves as a demonstration of mg.
-With a couple of exceptions, it uses mg's default settings.
 The reader is encouraged to inspect the document's source code in order to see how the macro package is used in practice.

 Environments

 Mg makes heavy use of named environments, supported by implementations such as GNU troff and Neatroff.
 Environments obliviate the need for many special registers that a macro package (and its user) would otherwise need to keep track of.
 For example, ms keeps track of the document's font size in the PS register.
 For the font size of headings, it has yet another register.
 Mg has no such registers.
 If the user wishes to modify the default font size, he or she can simply switch to the relevant environment and set the font size as desired using regular troff requests: